Home Espresso Machine Buying Guide

 Very high-end home machines (Rocket Giotto/Cellini, Nuova Simonelli Oscar) using the heat exchanger system use an adjustable pressurestat, which besides being extremely reliable, allow for infinite pressure and temperature adjustment.
 The overpressure safety system on these machines is usually a spring-type safety valve.

 The correct grind is essential for a fresh, flavourful espresso.
 Fresh properly ground coffee is one of the secrets of making great espresso (and any good coffee for that matter).
 A quality espresso grinder is an excellent investment, improving the results of everyone's espresso.
 Achieving the fine, consistent grind required involves a solid, quality machine using burr or conical grinding disks that produce the correct grind, without heating and destroying the flavour in the bean.
-The burrs or cones must be of tempered steel to stay sharp and the motor should be hefty.
+The burrs or cones must be of tempered steel or ceramic to stay sharp and the motor should be hefty.
 Weight is a good indicator of motor strength and overall construction.
 The bigger and stronger the motor the lower the speed it is able to operate at, providing a better grind, and quieter operation.
 Espresso grinders that use conical cutters provide superior results as do burr grinders with 50mm diameter and larger burrs.
 A doser is provided on many grinders, which allows for the dispensing of a 'pre-measured' (dose) of coffee into the portafilter, improving the consistency.
 Doserless models, such as the new Rancilio Rocky are excellent for low-volume use since no grinds are left in the doser chamber.
 Each shot is ground to order and dispensed as needed.

 Low cost blade grinders cannot provide the consistent grind required for good espresso.
 Other light duty home coffee grinders, with small diameter burrs while producing a passable espresso grind, will dull very quickly and frustrate the user.
 Grocery store coffee grinders are almost always out of adjustment; the blades are not designed for espresso (even though they have an 'espresso' position), and worst of all, if flavoured coffee is available, your espresso blend will pick up those flavours as they are ground.